CAST & CREW

 (50s)Ed Corbin

 A sleazy trucker with a bear logo on his hat, a red-white-and-blue rig, and a chrome revolver in his glove box.
 Offers Kate a ride and immediately tries to make it transactional.
 He likes to play ‘brake check’ with speeding cars on dark Texas roads.
-Turns out he played it on the wrong van, on the wrong night.

 Clyde